East Bay Bike Path: A Scenic Rhode Island Gem!

 The path is almost entirely flat, except for 2 large hills near East Providence.
-We rode the entire 28 miles round trip in about 2 hours and 45 minutes, stopping along the way for snacks, water, pictures.
+We rode the entire 28 miles round trip in about 2 hours and 45 minutes, stopping along the way for snacks, water, and pictures.
 I imagine you could finish it much faster without stopping.
 This path is relatively easy, even for beginners, because of the flat course running along a former railway.
 Rail trails really are perfect for leisurely weekend exercise as most are flat, long, and feature few (if any) traffic interruptions.

 Gorgeous Harbor Views